 DELWP provides governance and strategic oversight of the Cladding Rectification Program and other reform activity, including the review of the Victorian Building System.

-The Bill ensures fairness for Victorians who have been let down by the installation of combustible cladding by extending the time limit to bring legal claims for that work by two years.
+The Act ensures fairness for Victorians who have been let down by the installation of combustible cladding by extending the time limit to bring legal claims for that work by two years.
 This extends the deadline for combustible cladding claims from 10 years to 12 years.

 Cladding Safety Victoria is the dedicated agency established to help owners and owners corporations to rectify hundreds of buildings identified through the Statewide Cladding Audit being conducted by the Victorian Building Authority.